lhhu1999/MdDTI/README.md

 # MdDTI
-MdDTI: Multi-dimensional drug-target interaction prediction by preserving the consistency of attention distribution.
+Multi-dimensional searches for drug-target interaction prediction by preserving the consistency of attention distribution.
 ![](images/MdDTI.png)

 ## Dependencies